 Improving your credit

-Don’t bother with so-called “credit repair” services which promise to boost your credit score in return for a fee.
-There’s nothing they can do for you legally to improve your score other than check your report for errors, the same as you can do, and some of these services have been known to suggest measures that can get you in trouble with the law – such as obtaining a new social security number.
+Don't bother with so-called "credit repair" services which promise to boost your credit score in return for a fee.
+There's nothing they can do for you legally to improve your score other than check your report for errors, the same as you can do.
+In the more extreme cases, some of these services have been known to suggest measures that can get you in trouble with the law - such as obtaining a new social security number.

 Waiting for better scores

 The best strategy for dealing with a bad credit score may be to try to improve your credit rating and apply for a mortgage at a later date.
 Generally, the impact of most negative items on your credit report begins to diminish after about two years, so if you can maintain a good payment record on your other debts over that time, your credit should show significant improvement over a year or two.

 Of course, a foreclosure stays on your credit for seven years and a bankruptcy for 10, but even here, the major negative impacts begin to diminish after a few years, and you may be able to qualify for a mortgage again within three years of such an event.

 Waiting means you won't be able to take advantage of today's rates, but you may find that by allowing your score to improve, the rates you'll be able to get with good credit in a few years may be better than what you could get today with poor credit.

 If waiting isn't an option - you need to refinance or buy a home right now - there are some options to consider.
 One is to get a co-signer, usually a close relative, to help you qualify.
 But bear in mind that in the event you default, the co-signer will be liable for the full value of the mortgage, so you only want to use this approach with someone you have a solid and trustworthy relationship with, and only if you are certain you will be able to meet your obligations.